paulkiernan/paulkiernan/README.md

 **[Reddit](https://www.reddit.com/)**

-- Built the search indexing platform
-- Built the data platform mesh
+- Built the Search Indexing platform
 - Built the Kafka event streaming systems that teams across the org came to depend on
 - Half a billion people looking for something; turns out that's a fun problem